 CURRENT WATER SUPPLY

-Water deliveries were shutoff to all project canals on October 12, 2006.
+Water deliveries were shutoff to all project canals on the morning of October 8, 2007.
 This ended a very good water season.
-The McDonald System was shutoff completely on August 3rd.
+The McDonald System was shutoff completely on Monday, August 6th.
 (The average water shutoff date for the McDonald System, since 1959, has been July 31st.)
 The District ended the season with the following carryover for next irrigation season:

 DISTRICT ELECTION INFORMATION

-Ron Meyer’s term of office as a Board of Director expires on December 31, 2006.
-Nominating Petitions to fill Mr. Meyer’s expiring term were available in the District office from September 1, 2006 until October 2, 2006.
-A legal notice was published in the Mail Tribune on Saturday, September 9, 2006 announcing that the petitions were available.
-The deadline for filing the Nomination Petitions was 4:30 p.m. on October 2, 2006.
-The only Nominating Petition that was filed by the deadline was from Richard Fujas.
-Ron Meyer decided not to petition for re-election.
-(See following article from Ron Meyer.)
-Since only one Nominating Petition was received, the District will not be holding an election on the second Tuesday in November.
-Richard Fujas will be appointed as Director of the Board for a three-year term commencing on the first Tuesday in January 2007.
+Keith Corp’s term of office as a Board of Director expires on December 31, 2007.
+Nominating Petitions for Director Corp’s expiring term were available in the District office from September 1, 2007 until October 1, 2007.
+A legal notice was published in the Mail Tribune on Saturday, September 8, 2007 announcing that the petitions were available.
+The deadline for filing the Nomination Petitions was 4:30 p.m. on October 1, 2007.
+The only Nominating Petition that was filed by the deadline was from Keith Corp.
+Since only one Nominating Petition was received, the District will not be holding an election this year.

 UPDATE ON THE ENDANGERED SPECIES ACT (ESA) SECTION 7 CONSULTATION

-The National Oceanic and Atmospheric Administration (NOAA) are still working on their Draft Biological Opinion (Bi-Op).
-No meetings have been held with the Districts, NOAA and the Bureau of Reclamation since our last report in the Spring Newsletter.
-However through the nonprofit organization Rogue Basin Water Users Council Inc. (RBWUCI) a 501(c)(3) Corporation, the Districts’ continue to incur fees for consultants and attorneys as we work to compile practical data to support irrigation district operations in the Rogue Basin.
+The National Oceanic and Atmospheric Administration (NOAA) is still working on their Draft Biological Opinion (Bi-Op).
+Through the nonprofit organization Rogue Basin Water Users Council Inc. (RBWUCI) a 501(c)(3) Corporation, the Districts (TID, MID and RRVID) continue to incur fees for consultants and attorneys as we work to compile practical data to support irrigation district operations in the Rogue Basin.

 If you would like to contribute to this cause, you can make tax deductible contributions to the RBWUC Inc., P.O.
 Box 467, Talent, OR 97540.

-Any updates on the Consultation process that become available will be posted throughout the winter, at the District’s website at www.talentid.org.
+Any updates on the Consultation process that become available will be posted throughout the winter, on the District’s website at www.talentid.org.

-The Board of Directors again appointed a Budget Committee to review the District’s Budget for 2006-2007.
-This is the sixth year for the budgeting process to include a Budget Committee.
-The Board of Directors has found that the information and input that they receive from the Budget Committee is very worth while.
+The Board of Directors appointed a Budget Committee to review the District’s Budget for 2007-2008.
+This is the seventh year for the budgeting process to include a Budget Committee which is comprised of a range of District water users.
+Once again the Board of Directors has found that the information and input that they receive from the Budget Committee is very worth while.
 It gives the Board of Directors an insight into what the water users of the District are facing in their day-to-day operations and how the District operations affect them as well as offering a wider perspective of the District patrons.
-This year’s Budget Committee was made up of the District’s three Board Members: Ron Meyer, Bob Morris and Keith Corp and three water users: Willard Chapman, Lowell Fowler and Bob Nelson.
-The Budget Committee met in three special meetings on the afternoons of August 15th, 24th and 29th at the District office.
+This year’s Budget Committee was made up of the District’s three Board Members: Bob Morris, Keith Corp and Richard Fujas and three District patrons: Willard Chapman, Lowell Fowler and Bob Nelson.
+The Budget Committee met in three special meetings on the afternoons of August 14th, 21st and 28th at the District office.

-Through the combined efforts of the Budget Committee, Board of Directors and staff, the District was able to arrive at a balanced budget without increasing any District fees.
+Through the combined efforts of the Budget Committee, Board of Directors and staff, the District was able to arrive at a balanced budget without increasing any District fees for the third year in a row.
 This required that some proposed items be cut from the budget but the Board of Directors felt that maintaining the District’s current fee structure was important.